KVM-VMI/kvm-vmi/README.md

 Unfortunately, it is not possible to compile the KVM modules as an `out-of-tree` build.
 You will have to compile and install a new kernel along with the new modules.

+- Start by compiling a new kernel in `kvm`
+- Reboot
+- Make sure you loaded the modified kernel module (`make reload`)
+- Go to `nitro` to setup the userland component and intercept syscalls

 # References

 Based on the work of `Jonas Pfoh`: